smithlabcode/ribotricer/README.rst

 ----------------

 #.
 Create a copy of `snakemake/configs/template.py` say `snakemake/configs/myNewProject.py`
 #.
-Edit the paths inside the config file to your GTF and BED files
+Edit the paths inside the config file to your RAW data, output, GTF and BED files
 #.
 Export your miniconda path by editing `Line4 snakemake/jobscript.sh`_
 #.
 Edit `Line6 snakemake/cluster.yaml`_ to your error log file
 #.
 Edit `Line7 snakemake/cluster.yaml`_ to your output log file